 Reduced width boards have been accepted for general use for decking projects for many years; boards from 90mm to 130mm at 21mm thickness are being used to reduce waste during the manufacturing process and most importantly reduce cupping and warping.
 If a wider board is required with a side fixed system then a thicker timber must be used.
 There are 28mm and 35mm thickness boards available in different species at wider boards to facilitate the designers wish for boards up to 160mm width.

 Solid hardwood timber decking of special cross-section with a smooth surface and rounded-off lateral edges to facilitate underfoot comfort, even barefoot.
-The absence of superficial fixture holes minimizes the risk of splinters. this also helps stop fissures forming which could potentially be hazardous to users.
+The absence of superficial fixture holes minimizes the risk of splinters. this also helps stop fissures from forming which could potentially be hazardous to users.

 Dimensions of a timber decking board with traditional screw fixing